MicrosoftDocs/sql-docs/docs/azure-data-studio/powershell-extension.md

 The default is `true` for accessibility purposes.

-Please be aware this will prevent the focus from changeing to the console, even when you use a command that explicitly calls for input, like `Get-Credential`.
+Be aware this setting will prevent the focus from changing to the console, even when you use a command that explicitly calls for input, like `Get-Credential`.

 ## SQL PowerShell Examples
 In order to use these examples (below), you need to install the SqlServer module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/SqlServer).